 Robert Frost wrote a poem about milkweed and Monarch Butterflies.
 Read it here: "Pod of the Milkweed"

 Notes: Whorled Milkweed is not indigenous to the Garden, but it is to Hennepin County.
 Eloise Butler first planted it on August 15, 1910 with plants sourced from Breezy Point on Lake Minnetonka.
 Again in 1911 she planted more sourced from the river bank near the Catholic Seminary in St. Paul and on June 25, 1914 from Brownie's Pond within Glenwood Park.
+Martha Crone planted it in 1946.
 In North America the plant is found in the central Canadian Provinces and in the U.S. from the great plains eastward to the coast.
-Within Minnesota it is found throughout the state west and south of a line drawn from Washington and Ramsay counties NW to the NW corner of the state - absent in the NE quadrant.
-Fourteen milkweed species are native to Minnesota.
+Within Minnesota it is found throughout the state west and south of a line drawn from Washington and Ramsey counties NW to the NW corner of the state - absent in the NE quadrant.

 There are 14 species of Milkweed native to Minnesota.
 Five of these are found in the Garden: A. exaltata, Poke Milkweed; A. incarnata, Swamp Milkweed; A. syrica, Common Milkweed; A. tuberosa, Butterfly Weed; and A. verticillata, Whorled Milkweed.